scarnyc/scarnyc/README.md

 I lead the OSS [deep-agent-agi](https://github.com/scarnyc/deep-agent-agi) framework — a general-purpose deep agent that reduces AI tool costs through intelligent reasoning optimization.

+❝With everything happening in the world, I know how easy it is to put yourself last.
+But the truth is, your mindset shapes your success.❞

 ## About me